-- Texas - It's a class A misdemeanor to attempt to influence a public servant in the performance of their official duty or to attempt to influence a voter to vote a certain way; it's a third-degree felony if the coercion is a threat to commit a felony.
+- Texas — It's a class A misdemeanor to attempt to influence a public servant in performing their official duty or to influence a voter to vote a certain way; it's a third-degree felony if the coercion is a threat to commit a felony.

 Coercion as a Defense to Criminal Charges

-A criminal defendant may claim they were coerced into committing a criminal act, as long as they didn't put themselves into the dangerous situation through negligence.
+A criminal defendant may claim they were coerced into committing a criminal act.
+They may do so if they didn't put themselves into a dangerous situation through negligence.
 This defense generally requires the following elements: